pimbrouwers/Falco/README.md

     Response.ofHtml doc
 ```

-JSON responses (uses the default `System.Text.Json.JsonSerializer`)
+JSON responses

-> IMPORTANT: This handler will not work with F# options or unions.
+> IMPORTANT: This handler will not work with F# options or unions, since it uses the default `System.Text.Json.JsonSerializer`.
 See [JSON](#json) section below for further information.

 ```f#
 type Person =